-As at 31 March 2020, the aggregate amount of transaction price allocated to remaining performance obligations, other than those meeting the exclusion criteria above which approximately 100% is expected to be recognized as revenues within 2 years, and the remainder thereafter.
+As at March 31, 2020, the aggregate amount of transaction price allocated to remaining performance obligations, other than those meeting the exclusion criteria above was 100% is expected to be recognized as revenues within 2 years, and the remainder thereafter.
 This includes contracts that can be terminated for convenience without a substantive penalty since, based on current assessment, the occurrence of the same is expected to be remote.

-C. Disaggregation of Revenues - Disclosure required as per Ind AS 115
+C. Disaggregation of Revenues